pydam/EmaLink/Readme.md

 Check the "EmaLink 3_7 3_8 - firmware update guide.docx" if you would like to understand how you can update the firmware for EmaLink with PCB version 3.7, 3.8 or 3.9.

 Check the "EmaLink 3_2 3_3 - firmware update guide.docx" if you would like to understand how you can update the firmware for EmaLink with PCB version 3.2 or 3.3.
 You can use breadboard wires also but you may need to keep them at an angle while flashing as the PCB holes are slightly bigger.

+Check the "EmaLink%204_4%20-%20firmware%20update%20guide.pdf" if you would like to understand how you can update the firmware for EmaLink with PCB version 4.x.

 ### License